-Unless you’re a DJ yourself, you probably haven’t even considered this question.
-But should you?
+Unless you’re a DJ yourself, you probably haven’t even considered what the disco setups look like.

 You’ve probably spent a lot of time and money styling your venue to fit with your wedding theme, and it’s only right that the evening (or even all day) disco setup fits in with that look and feel.